opeoyeleke/kismet-ecommerce/README.md

-An ecommerce website built with React
+# Kismet - Ecommerce

+Kismet is an eCommerce platform built with React.

+Built with:
+* Node.js v8.9
+* React v16
+* ContextAPI
+* Babel
+* WebPack 4